godatadriven/godatadriven-vision/README.md

 # Visual search with python+OpenCV

-Rank your product catalog based on visual similarity to a query photo with our state-of- the-art-visualisation-starting-toolkit™.
+Rank your product catalog based on visual similarity to a query photo with our state-of-the-art-visualisation-starting-toolkit™.
 Just add water.

 <img src="/app/static/images/vision.png" alt="" width="100%">